abhisheksharma1310/little-lemon/README.md

 - Make reservations by selecting desired time slots and providing contact information.
 - Elegant and user-friendly UI design.
 - Responsive design ensuring optimal viewing on various devices.
+- Installable on any device as PWA (Progressive Web App) and give experience as a native application whether it is Android, iOS or Windows operating system.

 ## Technologies Used